Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Numerical Evaluation

 \subsection{Graph Reconstruction Accuracy}

-In analysis, we are interested in assessing our \ac{GNN}'s ability to learn the relationships between xApps, parameters, and \acp{KPI}, and accurately reconstruct conflict graphs.
-The performance of a \ac{GNN} model depends both on the amount of training information, i.e., the dataset size, and the training time, as the number of epochs allows the \ac{GNN} model to iteratively update its weights and better capture the underlying patterns in the graph.
+In analysis, we are interested in assessing our \ac{GNN}'s ability to learn the relationships and accurately reconstruct conflict graphs.
+The performance of a \ac{GNN} model depends both on the amount of training information, i.e., the dataset size, and the training time, as the number of epochs allows the \ac{GNN} model to iteratively update its weights and better capture the underlying patterns from the graph.
 Fig.~\ref{fig:visual} presents the output correlation matrix generated by our \ac{GNN} model for different numbers of epochs, showing the benefits of additional training.
 However, some spurious edges with low correlation values persist even with additional epochs.
 While further training could reduce these edges, there is a risk of overfitting the \ac{GNN} to the dataset.
-To address this, we have decided to introduce a cutoff threshold for the correlation values, excluding edges below this threshold from the reconstructed conflict graph.
+To address this, we introduce a cutoff threshold for the correlation values, excluding edges below this threshold from the reconstructed conflict graph.